-Ensure AKOSH staff is well trained and knowledgeable and delivers services in adequate and consistent manner
+Ensure AKOSH staff is well trained and knowledgeable and delivers services in an adequate and consistent manner

-Work with OSHA Training Institute and Region X to address the issue of establishing regional training to assure that compliance and consultation staff receives basic and specialized training necessary to effectively carry out AKOSH strategic plan.
-Ensure AKOSH compliance officer core competency training within the required time frame of three years as outlined in AKOSH PD 16-02.
+Work with OSHA Training Institute and Region X staff and other sources to access training for compliance and consultation staff in basic and specialized subjects necessary to effectively carry out the AKOSH strategic plan.

-AKOSH will report quarterly on staff training activities, accomplishments, and anticipated problems in accomplishing the goal
+AKOSH will report quarterly on staff training activities, accomplishments, and anticipated problems in accomplishing the goal.